AhmedSAAhmed/Data-analysis-portofolio/README.md

 Cleaned and analyzed data to find patterns in the spread of Covid-19 in the US to predict how to prevent a second wave

-Airline Performance Data Analytics Group Project
+Airline Performance Data Analytics Group Project.

 Analyzed airline data from the U.S. Department of Transportation's Bureau of Transportation Statistics in December 2019